 Even more so than the Dwarfs, Skaven are an underground race.
 It goes without saying that they can use the Underway, though they also have a unique army stance: Stalking, which gives them a chance of making an ambush attack even while moving normally.

 The Skaven’s subterranean nature is best reflected in the fact that their settlements are hidden to other factions – rival empires will see only ruins.
-Ruins, in case you didn’t know, are a new addition to Total War: Warhammer II – they’re explorable nodes on the campaign map that’ll offer a quick bit of flavour text and a modest reward.
+Ruins are a new addition to Total War: Warhammer II – they’re explorable nodes on the campaign map that’ll offer a quick bit of flavour text and a modest reward.
 Think of them like goody huts in Sid Meier’s Civilization.

 This means you can feel a bit more confident leaving cities undefended as Skaven – though it’s obviously still a risk – but otherwise it needn’t make much difference to how you play.
 From your perspective, you’ll need to juggle two other major mechanics: Food and Skaven corruption.